 Growing up in Colorado, hurricanes weren’t exactly something that I spent much time thinking about.
 But after nearly two decades of living in places like coastal Virginia, New Orleans, and Charleston, SC, they’re now at the top of my mind for about six months out of each year.
-Which is why I was intrigued to learn that our friends at PADEL-LUX have developed one of the world’s first “hurricane-proof” padel courts.
+Which is why I reached out to our friends at PADEL-LUX earlier this year to learn more about their revolutionary new “hurricane-proof” padel courts — and why I recently checked back in with them to get the latest.

 At first glance, it’s immediately clear that their Cat 5 court is far more ruggedly handsome than any other padel court I’ve personally laid eyes on.
 In fact, it reminds me of the padel world equivalent of a Land Rover Defender 90 — and with good reason.